MintFlavor23/EverYoungMall/README.md

 ## 📞 Support

-For support, email support@youngmall.com or join our Slack channel.
+For support, email support@EverYoungMall.com or join our Slack channel.

 ---

-<p align="center">Made with ❤️ by the YoungMall Team</p>
+<p align="center">Made with ❤️ by the EverYoungMall Team</p>